chainapsis/ewallet/documentation/key_share_node.md

 **INPUT chain:**

 1. SSH (22) - ACCEPT
-2. HTTPS (443) - ACCEPT
-3. All other traffic - DROP
+2. All other traffic - DROP

 **DOCKER-USER chain:**

-1. PostgreSQL (5432) from trusted IP - ACCEPT
+1. PostgreSQL (5432) from localhost - ACCEPT
-2. PostgreSQL (5432) from localhost - ACCEPT (if added)
+2. PostgreSQL (5432) from whitelisted IP - ACCEPT (if needed)
 3. PostgreSQL (5432) - DROP

 > **Note**: Your Key Share Node server port will be automatically accessible